DenisLabrecque/windows-uwp/windows-apps-src/design/controls-and-patterns/xaml-styles.md

 </Page.Resources>
 ```

-For states like PointerOver (mouse is hovered over the button), **PointerPressed** (button has been invoked), or Disabled (button is not interactable).
-These endings are appended onto the original Lightweight styling names: **ButtonBackgroundPointerOver**, **ButtonForegroundPointerPressed**, **ButtonBorderBrushDisabled**, etc. Modifying those brushes as well, will make sure that your controls are colored consistently to your app's theme.
+For states like PointerOver (mouse is hovered over the button), **PointerPressed** (button has been invoked), or Disabled (button is not interactable), the following endings are appended to the original Lightweight styling names: **ButtonBackgroundPointerOver**, **ButtonForegroundPointerPressed**, **ButtonBorderBrushDisabled**, etc. Modifying those brushes as well will ensure that your controls are colored consistently to your app's theme.

-Placing these brush overrides at the **App.Resources** level, will alter all the buttons within the entire app, instead of on a single page.
+Placing these brush overrides at the **App.Resources** level will alter all the buttons within the entire app, instead of on a single page.

 ### Per-control styling